Whitney High Principal Says 'Disciplinary Steps' Will Be Taken In Response To Controversial Quiz

 d “Texans”

 A family friend of the student posted the photo of the question and it has since, gone viral.
-She thinks the test was intended to generate bad feelings for conservative students.READ MORE: Sikh Nagar Kirtan Festival Wraps Up In Yuba City
+She thinks the test was intended to generate bad feelings for conservative students.READ MORE: 'Said He Was Gonna Shoot Me And Kill Me': Victim Of Sacramento Home Invasion Talks About Ordeal

 “I do believe that the intent of the questions on the test were to ridicule students who had conservative beliefs and make them feel bad for feeling that way,” said Jessica Krissovich, a friend of the student.

-The student’s family has said they do not want to talk on camera because they fear their child could be further targeted.MORE NEWS: Two Men Arrested For Alleged Home Invasion Robbery At Sacramento Apartment
+The student’s family has said they do not want to talk on camera because they fear their child could be further targeted.MORE NEWS: Family Of Fresno Man Killed By Hit-And-Run Drivers In Stockton Devastated

 Whitney High School Principal Justin Cutts later issued the following statement: